- What is IRMA all about?

 Some of these attributes are uniquely identifying, like your bank account number: it is associated with a single person.
 But some other attributes can be used anonymously, without disclosing who is involved.
 These non-identifying attributes apply to multiple people.

-When you wish to buy a violent game/movie/book online, you have to prove that you are older than 16, or may even older than 18.
+- When you wish to buy a violent game/movie/book online, you have to prove that you are older than 16, or maybe even older than 18.

-For a purchase online you home address attribute is needed for delivery.
+- For a purchase online your home address attribute is needed for delivery.
 Discounts may be available via a loyalty attribute of the webshop.
 And possible an age limit attribute is required if the item that you purchase is not intended for minors.

 The short answer is: attributes protect you and empower you.